Northern Virginia Campaign Summary

-While the two opponents continued to spar, Lee boldly sent Jackson and one half of the Rebel army on a march through Thoroughfare Gap that outflanked Pope’s right-wing.
+While the two opponents continued to spar, Lee boldly sent Jackson and one-half of the Confederate Army on a march through Thoroughfare Gap that outflanked Pope’s right wing.
 Early on the morning of August 27, 1862, Jackson’s soldiers surprised Pope’s forces along the Orange & Alexandria Railroad, capturing a massive Union supply depot at Manassas Junction.
 The loss forced Pope to abandon his defensive line along the Rappahannock River.
 Overnight, Jackson pushed his soldiers north to the site of the Confederate victory at the First Battle of Bull Run the previous year.

 With Jackson now positioned between the Union army and Washington, DC, Pope turned his attention away from Lee.
 Pope marched his army toward Manassas Junction and attacked Jackson on August 28, the first day of the Second Battle of Bull Run.